sebhmg/plate-simulation/docs/source/methodology.rst

 sites, and within the plate.

 .. figure:: /images/methodology/mesh/refinement.png
     :align: center
+    :width: 100%

     *Octree mesh refinement for earth-air interface, receiver sites, and within the mesh.*

 The meshing can be controlled by options exposed in the ui.json.
-Compared with the `octree-creation-app <https://octree-creation-app.readthedocs.io/en/latest/>`_ , the options are significantly reduced since we have tailored many of the parameters to suit the needs of plate simulation.
+Those options are significantly reduced compared with the `octree-creation-app <https://octree-creation-app.readthedocs.io/en/latest/>`_ since we have tailored many of the parameters to suit the needs of plate simulation.

 .. figure:: /images/methodology/mesh/mesh_options.png
     :align: center

     *Octree mesh parameters exposed in the ui.json.*

 Geological Model
 ----------------

 The plate simulation package includes a module for generating basement + overburden + plate models within octree meshes.
-There are many permutations of this simple geological model scenario so the ui.json interface for this component is more complex that the meshing and simulation components.
-For this reason, we will break the discussion down sub-sections, guided by the options in the ui.json.
-The bulk of the complexity comes from the choices pertaining to the plate, so we'll save those for last.
-The basement and overburden options can be considered together as background model options that we'll discuss next
+There are many permutations of this simple geological scenario leading to a complex interface.
+To simplify things, we have broken the discussion into two sub-sections: background (basement and overburden) and plates.

 Background
 ~~~~~~~~~~